-Summary: Founded by Sir Alec Reed in the 1960s, the REED employment agency has since expanded provide its expertise to Europe, the Middle East and Asia Pacific.
+Summary: Founded by Sir Alec Reed in the 1960s, the REED employment agency has since expanded to provide its expertise to Europe, the Middle East and Asia Pacific.
 The job board was created in 1995 and quickly became the #1 job board in the U.K. In addition to helping jobseekers and recruiters, REED contributes quite generously to charities and other philanthropic activities.
-Clearly 42 580 Facebook followers and 87 700 on Twitter trust REED for their work needs and studies show that they are indeed the number one choice for English candidates.
+Clearly 148 537 Facebook followers (the number has tripled in 3 years) and 83 100 on Twitter (this number has actually gone down) trust REED for their work needs and studies show that they are indeed the number one choice for English candidates.
+There are also 20 997 followers on LinkedIn.
 They probably don’t need it, but REED has also invested in video advertising (with 100s of videos available on youtube).
-They receive around 11.42million visits per month and they are one of the top 50 career websites in the world!
+They receive around 8 830 000 visits per month and they are one of the top 3 career websites in the UK!
 James Reed has also created his own part of the website with a completely different blog and the ReedGlobal website for recruiting.

 Design: Like many job boards, the dominant colour is blue.
 Aesthetically, the design is particularly clear (large font, a lot of information, easy to find sections).
 They also indicate the number of jobs per location on the homepage (with appealing photos for the cities) and per industry.
 Once on the job listing, you can filter the offers by the salary, the industry, the publication date, who posted the offer (agency, employer, reed) and you can look more specifically for jobs that are suitable for graduates.
 Each job offer displays the job title (featured), the publication date, the salary, the company name, the location, if it’s a quick apply and if it’s featured or promoted.
 The job offer itself varies in length from offer to offer.
 Company pages include logos but they are mostly informative.
 They emphasise number and figures as proof of their success.
 They list some brands they work with and feature testimonials from satisfied customers.